Other Family Services …

 Can I donate baby items?

-We gratefully accept new and gently-used maternity, infant, and children’s clothing and supplies.
+We gratefully accept new and gently-used maternity, infant, and children’s clothing, diapers, and supplies during open hours.

 PLEASE DO NOT LEAVE DONATIONS OUTSIDE THE VILLAGE CLOSET.